JocysCom/UMQF/MORA/analysis/jordan-peterson/entities/jordan-peterson-actions.md

 Total = **−2 175.0**

 ### 2 Conservative/Free Speech Audience – perceived defense of liberty

+Context: Peterson's opposition to Bill C-16 was framed as a defense of free speech and resistance against "political correctness."
+This stance provided psychological validation and a sense of protected liberty to his conservative audience.

 - ΔOS = +0.01 (psychological validation, sense of protected liberty)
 - VSA(Conservative Audience)